-Research has shown that substance use may increase an individuals risk of experiencing a sexual assault, and may have a negative impact on the disclosure process.
-In light of this, I am adding a link for The Addiction Center.
-An organization which works to provide comprehensive support, education, and services for both the family members as well as the individuals who are affected by substance use disorders.
-For further information concerning addiction, please click here.
+Years of research has shown that substance abuse increases risk of experiencing sexual assault.
+This may have a negative impact on the disclosure process.
+Considering these facts, I wanted to provide information for an excellent guide on substance abuse, Addiction Center.
+Addiction center which works to provide comprehensive support, education, and services for both the family members as well as the individuals who are affected by substance use disorders.
+For further information on different substances, mental illnesses, and how to find drug rehab, visit this organization’s website., please click here.

 Domestic Violence or "DV" is a term that is commonly used, yet many people do not understand what it is, or what behaviors are considered to be DV in nature.
 According to the National Coalition Against Domestic Violence (NCADV), DV is the "willful intimidation, physical assault, battery, sexual assault, and/or other abusive behavior as part of a systematic pattern of power and control perpetrated by one intimate partner against another."
 Additionally, the NCADV reports that DV has several different forms, including physical, sexual, and psychological violence and emotional abuse.
 Moreover, the NCADV states that both the frequency and severity of DV may vary from relationship to relationship.
 Finally, the NCADV reports that the central component of DV is the effort of one partner to maintain both POWER and CONTROL over another individual (What is Domestic Violence?, n.d.)